 8.Crackers and hummus

 This is a great high-protein snack to take with you on hikes, stash in your car, or keep at your desk for a midday snack.
+Always look for gluten-free and dairy-free jerky by reading ingredient lists for hidden sources of dairy or hidden sources of gluten.

-These are some of my favorite snack mixes.
+These are some of my favorite store-bought snack mixes.
 Fruit, nuts and spices all mixed into one tasty snack.
 I love the convenient size to stash away in your bag or take on the go wherever you are.
 You can even find these at Costco sometimes!

 11.Tortilla chips + guacamole or salsa